chulminy/AE_ENVE_GEOE_121/old/s2022/README.md

 |![](doc/img/kahoot_step3.png)|![](doc/img/kahoot_step4.png)|
 |**Step 3**|**Step 4**|

-We will update your attendance (and participation mark) record to [this document](https://uofwaterloo.sharepoint.com/:x:/s/tm-cee-uwcviss/EcEWEvABwh9CovMIkkh56SABkTBaeF5QYH5Cw2LRthettg?e=kDQ3xm).
+We will update your attendance, pre-assessement, and participation mark record to [this document]().
 If the record is not correct, please send an email to TA.
 When students check the attendance by dishonest means (e.g. a student present at a class join the game using more than one account, remotely access the game using a pin number, informed by a student present at a class), they are considered as an academic offense and receive 0 for **all attendance score**.
 And they are disciplined by [Policy for Cheating](#policy-for-cheating)

 ## Tutorial
 The tutorials are self-study resources to assist students in the problems of course material, homework assignments, and quizzes.
 Students can find the problems on [**Tutorial: Computational Method**](https://grader.mathworks.com/courses/18318-tutorial-computational-method) in the MATLAB Grader.
 The model answers for all tutorial problems were posted on this [**page**](tutorial).
 All students are **highly recommended** to solve practice problems to prepare for your quizzes.
 Here is how to study the tutorial.